 We Deny the categorization of sin, commonly referred to as venial and mortal.

 We Affirm the cross of Christ sufficiently cleanses us of all guilt due sin through faith.

-We Deny confession to a priest is necessary to expiate guilt.
+We Deny that confession to a priest is necessary to expiate guilt.

 We Affirm Christ Jesus’ death was substitutionary in nature, that the punishment for sin was altogether absorbed by Him.

-We Deny that temporal guilt can remain on the soul of the justified, and thus atoned for either in this life or the next.
+We Deny that temporal guilt can remain on the soul of the justified, and thus must be atoned for either in this life or the next.

-We Affirm that God disciplines believers for sanctification purposes.
+We Affirm that God disciplines believers for sanctification.